data-forge/data-forge-js/README.md

 This section explains the key concepts of *Data-Forge*.

+## Series

+A series is an indexed sequence of values and is implemented by the `Series` class.
+By default a series has an integer index starting at 0 and counting up (just like arrays).
+Series will often be used with a date-time index, something usually known as a [time series](https://en.wikipedia.org/wiki/Time_series).

+All values in a series are generally expected to have the same type, although this is not specifically a requirement of *data-forge-js*.

 ## DataFrame

-DataFrame is the *main* concept.
+A dataframe is the *main* concept and type of data structure in data-forge.
+It is implemented by the `DataFrame`.
 It is a sequence of rows.
 It can also be considered a matrix (rows and columns) of structured data.
-Can be considered a sequence of rows.
-Has an implicit or explicit index.
 Think of it as a spreadsheet in memory.

 A *data-frame* can be easily constructed from various formats and it can be exported to various formats.

-## Series

-Series is a sequence of values.
-A series is indexed.
-By default a Series has an integer index starting at 0 and couting up (just like arrays).
-Series will often be used with a date-time index, this is usually known as a [time series](https://en.wikipedia.org/wiki/Time_series).

-All values in a series are generally expected to have the same type, although this is not a requirement of *data-forge-js*.
+`DataFrame` is actually a sub-class of `Series`, so it inherits all the functions of `Series`.

 ## Value / Row

 A single piece of data in a sequence.

-For `DataFrame` a value is a JavaScript object, each field of the object represnts a column in the data-frame.
+For `DataFrame` a value is a JavaScript object, each field of which represnts a column in the dataframe.

 For `Series` each value can be any valid JavaScript value.

 ## Column